Tiny House Taxes

 Mortgage Interest Deduction

-To claim the deduction, you must itemize deductions rather than taking the standard deduction ($14,600 for single filers, $29,200 for married filing jointly in 2024).
-The mortgage interest deduction only benefits you if your total itemized deductions exceed the standard deduction.
+To claim the mortgage interest deduction, you must itemize deductions rather than taking the standard deduction ($15,350 single, $30,700 married filing jointly in 2026).
 For many tiny house owners with small loans, the standard deduction provides greater tax savings than itemizing.

 Home Office Deduction

 In tiny houses of 100-400 square feet, dedicating space exclusively to business can be challenging but offers significant tax savings.
-A 100-square-foot office in a 200-square-foot tiny house qualifies for $500 simplified deduction or potentially $1,000-3,000 using the regular method depending on your actual expenses.
-Use Form 8829 for the regular method or directly on Schedule C for the simplified method.
-Keep detailed records including photos, measurements, and expense receipts.
+A 100-square-foot office in a 200-square-foot tiny house qualifies for $500 simplified deduction or potentially $1,000-3,000 using the regular method.

 Sales Tax When Purchasing